 CDH advised One Capital Advisory, as corporate advisor and bookrunner, and a consortium of black investors, in a R6.5 billion landmark black economic empowerment transaction.
 Our firm also advised in the capital markets leg of the transaction involving a capital raising for Northam Platinum Limited, the third largest Platinum producer in South Africa by market capitalisation and world's fourth largest platinum producers.

-Banzi Malinga, Director in our Corporate and Commercial practice, was lead legal advisor to the BEE consortia.
-Lilia Franca, also a Director in the Corporate and Commercial practice, was lead legal advisor to the Bookrunner.
+Corporate and Commercial team, was lead legal advisor to the BEE consortia.
+Lilia Franca, a Director in the Corporate and Commercial practice, was lead legal advisor to the Bookrunner.
 The two teams worked on the transaction on a "Chinese Wall" basis.

 Owing to the complex nature of the transaction and the fact that the transaction encompassed a newly listed instrument, our Corporate/M&A team worked closely with the firm's Finance and Banking practice and Tax and Exchange Control team in order to structure the preference shares and the transaction as a whole in a manner which would satisfy the needs of the competing stakeholders.
 We also partnered closely foreign lawyers in order to ensure that the capital raising by the company, which was extend to qualifying foreign shareholders, did not infringe EU and US securities laws.